By Alex Beckett Photography

-Photographically, it’s very diverse: there are lots of options including majestic parks, such as the Jardin de Luxembourg.
-It’s a very relaxed city in some respects; the security isn’t as omnipresent as it is in London.
-You can pretty much get away with photographing whatever you want, providing you know the ropes and how not to draw attention to yourself.
-On the other hand, one of the things that makes Paris difficult is that it’s very crowded and a lot of people do pre-weddings there.
-However, using my knowledge, we can get away from the crowds and also shoot things in the optimum light.
+When you think of iconic backgrounds in Europe, you think of the Eiffel Tower and Louvre in Paris, (and certain famous locations in London, which you can explore on our sister page) first of all. ou spot the Eiffel Tower in a photograph and you'll know instantly where it is.
+If you’re show-casing images at your wedding banquet, there is nothing that says ‘We’re in Europe!’ quite like these.
+Photographically, it’s very diverse: there are lots of options including majestic parks, or stylish boulevard life.
+It’s a very relaxed city in some respects; the security isn’t omnipresent which means you can pretty much photograph wherever you want, providing you know the ropes.
+But one of the things that makes Paris difficult is that it’s very crowded and a lot of people do pre-weddings there.
+Using my knowledge, we can get away from the crowds and shoot things in the optimum light.

-If you want to take photos at the Eiffel Tower as well as the standard places every else knows, I have also discovered some hidden spots, which are off the tourist trail but also give you great views of the tower.
+The Eiffel Tower is an iconic and recognizable symbol of Paris, and as such, it is a perfect backdrop for pre-wedding photography.
+I have discovered some hidden spots, which are off the tourist trail but also give you great views of the tower.
 I think my personality – I’m a bit of an adventurer – means I’ve been willing to venture off the well-known routes so I now know a few closely guarded variations!
-If you go to the Eiffel Tower during the day or even at sunset, and try to shoot from the Trocadéro, which everyone does, and you will hardly see it for people.
+If you go to the Eiffel Tower during the day or even at sunset, and try to shoot from the Trocadéro, which is what everyone else does, you will hardly see it for people.
 Whereas if we go to a few spots I know, you’ll get the shot.
-Also, we try to time our route carefully.
-I try to do the Eiffel Tower at sunrise, for example, because if you’re lucky and it’s a clear sky, the sun rises behind it.
+Also, we try to time our route carefully for the most spectacular light.
+This iconic landmark in the background will make your photos timeless, a memory that will be treasured for a lifetime.

 The pure white Sacré Coeur was built on top of the Montmatre hill and is therefore the second highest structure in the city.
 It’s a bit further out, so it can be a bit of a challenge to get there and back within the confines of a shoot, but it is very pretty.
 If you wanted to extend the shoot to a second day, I’d recommend it as a great second spot to visit for the blue hour and long light.